SYNYC/Metis-DeepLearning-Project/MVP.md

  - Transfer Learning (VGG16)
  - Image augmentation (increase training samples by rotating and horizontal flipping images)

-2. make steamlit app (if I have enough time)
+2. apply model on steamlit app (if I have enough time)